 -H. Robert Schuller

 My name is Gaelyne Gasson.
 Gaelyne is pronounced as “Gay-LINN”.
 I live in Reynella, South Australia with my three cats – Noble, Neurmal and Moonshine.
-My beloved husband, Rod, passed away last November after a 9 month hard-fought battle with lung cancer.
+My beloved husband, Rod, passed away November 2018 after a 9 month hard-fought battle with lung cancer.
 I will miss him forever.
 I have three grown kids who live in the USA and a pair of appropriately adorable grandchildren that I finally met last August.

 I had a serious fall into rocks at Christies Beach a few years back that rocked my confidence.
 I broke a rib, but came close to hitting my head on the jagged rocks, which could have been fatal.
 I spent several months not really coping and was already dealing with depression, so it just compounded the situation.